bokagit/maakaf-bootstrap/README.md

-MAAKAF website - with bootsrap css
+MAAKAF website - with bootsrap css and js css